Skip to Content

 We are regularly reviewing the content on our site to identify accessibility issues that need to be resolved.
 We will update this page when we identify issues, and when issues are fixed.

-We have produced document templates and guidance for all staff to use in order to create accessible documents, such as reports.
+We have produced document templates and guidance for all staff to use in order to create accessible documents, such as reports, and are exploring options to publish some of our more popular resources in webpage format as well as in PDF format.

-We previously (August 2021) advised that we anticipated migrating the website in April 2022 to the newest version of our current content management system, and that as part of that migration we would be addressing the accessibility of both the structure of the website and of the content.
-As of January 2023, this migration task is underway, but is not yet complete.
-It is now expected to be complete by the end of April 2023.
+In addition, we previously (August 2021) advised that we anticipated migrating and upgrading the main website in April 2022 to a newer version of our current content management system (Umbraco), and that as part of that migration we would be addressing the accessibility of both the structure of the website and of the content.
+As of January 2026, this migration task remains underway, but is not yet complete.
+We have undertaken phase 1 of the migration, and phase 2 is due to commence in February 2026.
+It is now expected to be complete by the end of March 2026.

 Preparation of this accessibility statement